microsoft/azuredevopslabs/labs/tfs/started/readme.md

 are using Windows 10, although the instructions are similar for other operating systems.

-The virtual machine contains the following pre-configured software:
+The 2017 (Winter Update) virtual machine contains the following pre-configured software:

 1. Microsoft Windows Server 2016 Standard Evaluation